thiagoalmeidasa/ansible-gocd/README.md

 What is happening here?

-* Some basic configurations like locale, ntp, timezone and some iptables input block are done.
+* Some basic configurations like locale, ntp, timezone, swap and some iptables input block are done.
 * A fresh installation of GOCD from official deb repository.
 * Install some GOCD plugins for:
 	- Elastic agents with docker;